 Audrey completed a undergraduate degree in Architecture at the Illinois Institute of Technology and a masters degree at the California College of the Arts specializing in urban design.
 She is passionate about nonprofits dedicated to design, sustainable practices and education.
 In October 2011, she joined the organization as a Haiti Program Intern and later the AIA / Architecture for Humanity Disaster Resiliency and Recovery Program, and in January 2013 became a Program Coordinator for the Hurricane Sandy and Disaster Resiliency programs.

-Darren Gill, Program Coordinator
+Darren Gill, Regional Program Manager

 Elizabeth Han, New Program Development Manager